quorten/quorten-blog1/_posts/2019-09-15-detail-mac-image.md

   i.e. `PBRead`.
 However, for the mode specifier, the mode may be specified as a special function name, such as `PBReadSync()`.

+  Also, one thing that is unique about Macintosh disks, mentioned in _Inside Macintosh_, is that each 512-byte sector of a Macintosh disk has an additional 12 bytes of data called the _file tags_.
+This is a metadata structure that contains information on how to reconstruct files in the event that the filesystem gets destroyed.
+Under normal conditions, this information will be redundant, but if it's there, why not read it and archive it?
+The main disadvantage, so it seems, is that you must only read one sector at a time in order to reliably retrieve and archive the file tags for all sectors.

 * Thankfully, the serial communications interface is quite simple too, again using the Device Manager for reads and writes.
 The additional information for using the serial communications interface is